TSE Annual CFP for Volume 8

 By John Whittier-Ferguson

-John Whittier-Ferguson is Professor of English at the University of Michigan and is the current president of the International T. S. Eliot Society
+John Whittier-Ferguson is Professor of English at the University of Michigan and maintains the website of the International T. S. Eliot Society